Cured Mushroom

 Flavor Profile

-Subtle forest floor complexity enhanced by the preservation process
+Rich, loamy forest floor character intensified by the curing process

 Seasonality